Signed in as:

 4. Documentation & Review

-Engagements are fee-based, supporting vessel operations, crew time, and logistics.
+Engagements are fee-based and support vessel operations, crew time, and logistics.
 Intellectual property remains with the originating institution or team.

 Academic value, experiential learning, and risk reduction.